-The Los Angeles County Juvenile Division is headed by the Presiding Judge of the Juvenile Court and encompasses courts which adjudicate two types of proceedings: Delinquency and Dependency.
-Delinquency proceedings involve children under the age of 18 who are alleged to have committed a delinquent act (conduct that would be criminal if committed by an adult) or who are habitually disobedient, truant or beyond the control of the parent or guardian (engaging in non-criminal behavior that may be harmful to themselves) (WIC §601, 602).
+The Los Angeles County Juvenile Division is headed by the Presiding Judge of the Juvenile Court and encompasses courts that adjudicate Dependency, Adoption, Delinquency, Status Offenses, and Non-Minor Dependents cases.

+Delinquency proceedings involve children under the age of 18 who are alleged to have committed a delinquent act (conduct that would be criminal if committed by an adult) (WIC § 602).
+Status offense proceedings involve children who are alleged to be habitually disobedient, truant or beyond the control of the parent or guardian (engaging in non-criminal behavior that may be harmful to themselves) (WIC §601).
+Beginning in 2011, a new type of jurisdiction was created for youth pursuant to WIC §450 where youth are eligible to receive the benefits of being granted non-minor dependent status and participating in extended foster care.
+These youth have successfully completed probation and their delinquency case is terminated.
+The youth are no longer on probation, are no longer subject to conditions of probation, and cannot be found in violation of probation along with the threat of incarceration.

-There are three specialized Delinquency Courts: The Juvenile Mental Health Court, the Juvenile Drug Court, and the STAR Court.
-The Juvenile Mental Health Court treats juvenile offenders who suffer from diagnosed mental disorders and mental disabilities.
-The Juvenile Drug Court provides voluntary comprehensive treatment programs for non-violent minors who have committed drug- or alcohol-related offenses or demonstrated delinquent behavior and have had a history of drug use.
+There are five types of specialized Delinquency Courts in operation: The Juvenile Mental Health Court, the Juvenile Drug Courts, the 241.1 Crossover Court, the Deferred Entry of Judgment (DJJ) Re-entry Court, and the Succeeding Through Achievement and Resilience (STAR) Court.
+The Juvenile Mental Health Court, located at Eastlake Juvenile Court, treats juvenile offenders who suffer from diagnosed mental disorders and mental disabilities.
+The Juvenile Drug Courts, located at the Eastlake, Inglewood, and Sylmar Juvenile Courts, provide voluntary comprehensive treatment programs for children who have committed drug- or alcohol-related offenses or demonstrated delinquent behavior and have had a history of drug use.
+The DJJ Re-entry Court located at Eastlake Juvenile Court, transitions youth returning home after completing their program at the Division of Juvenile Justice (formerly "California Youth Authority").
 The STAR Court program identifies and supports victims of sex trafficking who are under-age and refers them to specialized help.